n1t5ua5/code-journal/journal.md

+# Wednesday, 01/31/2024

+Picking up where I left off from yesterday, which is pretty much back to where I started from the previous today because I ran into a new error.
+After looking over my project with me, friend told me that it looks like a dependency was randomly updated, so I tried adding a new one that would handle the 'bcrypt' library, per my fastapi logs in the terminal.
+After adding/commiting/pushing etc. my pipelines failed in GitLab, so I inspected the new error & realized I had gotten rid of an extra dependency instead of just adding in one more so then I added 'jwtdown-fastapi' back inside my requirements.txt once more & now the original 500 persists, but my pipelines are at least passing again which is a great relief.

 # Tuesday, 01/30/2024

 My first class of college level computer science went really well; my professor seems like a really nice person!
 We mainly just reviewed the class syllablus, opened our textbooks for the first time & other basic stuff like how to use this program called Canvas which contains all the info we need for each module.
 I have another intro class I have to take in a little so I'm gunna rest until then & when I'm finished I'll revisit fixing that pesky 500 response from yesterday.